-This Scottish Modern Apprenticeship is managed by the Mineral Products Qualifications Council (MP Futures).
+This Scottish Modern Apprenticeship is managed by [Name of SSC].
 The SSC is the first point of contact in Scotland for any enquiries in relation to the Framework.
 Contact details:

-Mineral Products Qualifications Council (MPQC)

-MP Futures

-4a Meadowbank Way

-Eastwood

-Nottingham NG16 3SB
+SummitSkills Lincoln House, 137-143 Hammersmith Road, London.
+W14 0QL

+Tel: 0207 313 4890

-MP-Futures will register all Scottish Modern Apprentices undertaking this Framework.
-All Modern Apprentices must be registered with MP-Futures within 4 weeks of starting their apprenticeship.
-Registration can be made by completing the Sample Training Plan and Sample Training Agreement in Appendix 3 and sending these to the above address or completing the online registration system (MA Online, www.maonline.org.uk).
-MP-Futures has an active MA Online v2 login, and registration and certification will be via NSAFD, who, at this time, continue as the Apprenticeship issuing authority for the sector.
+The SSC will register all Scottish Modern Apprentices undertaking this Framework.
+All Modern Apprentices must be registered with the SSC within 4 weeks of starting their apprenticeship.

 In the case of MAs which receive funding it is acceptable for the Skills Development Scotland Training Plan to be used on the condition that it includes all relevant information as set out in the MA Training Plan.

-Modern Apprenticeship Certificate of Completion will be issued to those Modern Apprentices who have completed the mandatory outcomes of the Framework.
+The SSC will issue a Modern Apprenticeship Certificate of Completion to those Modern Apprentices who have completed the mandatory outcomes of the Framework.
 Before a certificate is issued, training providers must submit evidence to the SSC that the mandatory outcomes have been achieved.
 This will normally be in the form of photocopies of certificates from awarding bodies.